SUGAR VALLEY ADVENTURES

 Few of the many activities one could choose can match the exhilaration, challenges and rewards of flying.
 One of the first steps in learning to fly is taking “ground school”— your preparation for the world of flight!

-Aspiring pilots need to learn a number of basics: aircraft instrumentation and operations, weather, how to read aviation maps, how to plan a cross-country trip, and many other topics in order to be a safe and skillful pilot.
+Aspiring pilots need to learn a number of basics: aircraft instrumentation and operations, weather, how to read aviation charts, how to plan a cross-country trip, and many other topics in order to be a safe and skillful pilot.

 Picture